+Midterm 45%

+Final Examination 45%

+Participation & lab assignments 10%

-Midterm 50% Final Examination 50% TOTAL 100%
+TOTAL 100%

 Course Learning Outcomes/Competencies

 Upon successful completion, the student will be able to:

 - identify how finance builds upon the disciplines of accounting and economics. - discuss the analytical decision-making nature of finance within a risk-return framework. - outline the activities of financial managers that are primarily based on the raising and investing of funds in an efficient manner.